starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

-# FIAS with a Swift AppDelegate
+# FileMaker iOS App SDK + Swift AppDelegate

-How to create and use the Swift `AppDelegate` in a FileMaker iOS App SDK project (v17).
+How to create and use a Swift `AppDelegate` in a FIAS project.
 Also shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.

-Note: This no longer works as of Xcode 10.
-The `otool` response no longer includes anything identifiable with regard to the `AppDelegate`.
-I'll update this post when that changes.
+🔥 Updated for Xcode 11

+Note: In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line tool, `otool`, which is no longer available (staring with Xcode 10).
+The following walkthrough has been updated for Xcode 10 and 11, using the `objdump` tool.

 - - -

 ### What You'll Learn
-* How to build a simple FIAS project in Xcode with a Swift App Delegate.
+* How to build a simple FIAS project in Xcode with a Swift AppDelegate.
-* How to trigger a script from the App Delegate.
+* How to trigger a script from the AppDelegate.

 ### What This Post Is Not
 * A tutorial on Xcode